GitExcited/MRE-soen341projectW2024/README.md

 #### Target Audience
-The target audience of the website is anyone over 25 years of age with a valid driver's license and insurance letting them legally rent the car.
+The target audience of the website is anyone over 25 years of age with a valid driver's license and insurance letting them legally rent a car.
 More specifically, our target audience is travelers as this is the main demographic of car renters.
 As such, the website is aimed to be simple and provide ease of use for foreign visitors.
+To accomplish this, easy-to-understand navigation on the site as well as currency conversion will be implemented.

 ### Project Approach